gbif/ipt/DwCAHowToGuide.md

 * Darwin Core Archive
   * DwC-A Components
 * DWC-A Data Publishing Solutions
-  * Publishing DwC-A using the Integrated Publishing Toolkit (IPT) / Data HostingCenters
+  * Publishing DwC-A using the IPT
     * Registering your Dataset using IPT
   * Publishing DwC-A using GBIF Spreadsheet Templates
-  * Create your own DwC-A
+  * Publishing DwC-A Manually
 * Validation of DwC-As
   * Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools
 * Annex 1: Reference Guides to Terms and Vocabularies